microsoft/azure-data-manager-for-energy-experience-lab/README.md

 ### Requirements

 - Experience Lab must be deployed in a region currently supported by Azure Data Manager for Energy.
-- Your subscription must be whitelisted for Azure Data Manager for Energy.
 - The default installation script for the Experience Lab control plane requires the following privileges:
   - Owner, Service Administrator, Co-Administrator, or Contributor + User Access Administrator at the subscription level.
   - Permission to register an application with your Azure AD tenant.